-echnical Preservation Services Preservation Assistance Division Jational Park Service J.S.
+echnical Preservation Services reservation Assistance Division lational Park Service I.S.
 Department of the Interior Vashington, D.C.
+Interpreting the Secretary of the Interior's Standards for Rehabilitation Number: 87-084 Applicable Standards:

-- 2. Retention of Distinguishing Architectural Character - 5.
+- Retention of Distinguishing Architectural Character - 5.
 Sensitive Treatment of Distinctive Features and Craftsmanship - 6.
-Repair/Replacement of Deteriorated or Missing Features

-Subject: SUBDIVISION OF SIGNIFICANT SPACES

-Issue: The imposing lobbies, auditoriums and other grand spaces associated with hotels, churches, theaters and other public buildings are typically character-defining features of such structures.
+Repair/Replacement of Deteriorated or Missing Features Subject: SUBDIVISION OF SIGNIFICANT SPACES Issue: The imposing lobbies, auditoriums and other grand spaces associated with hotels, churches, theaters and other public buildings are typically character-defining features of such structures.
 These major spaces, however, are often part of a spatial sequence that has been consciously designed as part of the overall plan of the building.
 Other, adjacent spaces, either leading up to the building's "centerpiece" or flowing from it, may thus be essential components of the overall character of the structure.
 Any rehabilitation of such structures must respect the procession of these congruent spaces.
 Isolating them from their context within the overall organization of the building may cause a project to violate the Secretary of the Interior's "Standards for Rehabilitation."
 Application: A large building constructed in 1925 as a social and residential club for a fraternal organization, and subsequently converted to a hotel, a drug rehabilitation center and other uses, was rehabilitated as residential apartments.
 The primary entrance to the building was a three-story lobby that was the most prominent and most highly ornamented interior space (see illus.
 1).
 At one end of the lobby was a monumental split stair leading to a gallery and to two other large public spaces, a lounge area known as the "palm room" and a dining room (see illus.
 2, 3 and 4).
 Photographs of the lobby demonstrate that the palm room was continuous with that space.
 The palm room was clearly visible through the reredos, and shared the lobby's deeply coffered ceiling.
-The large pendant light fixture in the lobby, and to a lesser extent the dining room (which opened onto the palm room) were thus perceived as components of one large space.
+The large pendant light fixture in the lobby was balanced by an identical element in the palm room.
+The palm room and the lobby, and to a lesser extent the dining room (which opened onto the palm room) were thus perceived as components of one large space.
 In the rehabilitation, both the palm room and the dining room were subdivided and incorporated into apartments.
 The palm room was stripped of its decorative features and an additional floor was introduced into the space.
 In the dining room the ceiling beams and brackets, panelled wall with niche, hooded fireplace, and other features were retained, but incorporated into individual apartments (see illus.
 5).
 To enclose the new apartment spaces, a floor-to-ceiling partition was constructed behind the ornamental screen between the lobby and the palm room (see illus.
 6).